jorgonlor/ml-evolution-race/README.md

 # ml-evolution-race
-Machine learning and evolution algorithms
+The particles learn to complete the circuit using reinforcement learning and genetic algorithms.

-Live demo here:
+Live demo:
 https://jorgonlor.github.io/ml-evolution-race/